practicalwriter/owncloud_quickstart/index.md

 ---
 **WARNING**
-Ubuntu 18.04 only uses version 1 of the SMB protocol.
-This is a known limitation of smbclient 4.7.6.
+Ubuntu 18.04 only uses version 1 of the SMB protocol, a known limitation of smbclient 4.7.6.

 ---